Bonsai, Pottery & Ikenobo Ikebana Exhibit

 Scottsdale Bonsai Society, Phoenix Bonsai Society and Nakama Bonsai Kai

-Stephen Bunyard, Halldor Hjalmarson, Ping Wei, Tomoko Shoji
+Stephen Bunyard, Halldor Hjalmarson, Ping Wei, Victor Contreras, Linda Cares, Michael Prepsky and Tomoko Shoji

 AZ Ikenobo Ikebana Exhibit: 12:00 – 3:00 p.m.

-The Japanese Friendship Garden of Phoenix invites residents to its forth Annual Bonsai Exhibit sponsored by Scottsdale Bonsai Society, Phoenix Bonsai Society and Nakama Bonsai Kai.
+The Japanese Friendship Garden of Phoenix invites residents to its Second Annual Bonsai Exhibit sponsored by Scottsdale Bonsai Society, Phoenix Bonsai Society and Nakama Bonsai Kai.

 As part of winning your very own Bonsai we will include educational support on how to care for your Bonsai straight from an expert.

-Drawing will be during our Holiday Jazz & Wine event on December 16.
+Drawing will be during our First Friday Holiday Jazz & Wine event on December 1.

 The word “Bonsai” is a Japanese term, which translated as “planted in a container.”